top of page

 My parents didn't just talk the Christian talk; they also walked the Christian walk.
 In other words, they practiced what they preached and led by example.
 My mother's father was a well-known Baptist preacher in black American.
 All that my parents and Dr. King did not instill in my siblings and me was instilled by Rev. Willie Varnado, my maternal grandfather.

-In his famous April 16, 1963 "Letter from a Birmingham Jail," Dr. King addressed his fellow white clergy who were critical of his non-violent civil rights movement in Birmingham, Alabama and who chastised him as an "outsider" who was fermenting racial conflict between white and black citizens in the city.
+In his famous April 16, 1963 "Letter from a Birmingham Jail," Dr. King addressed his fellow white clergy who were critical of his non-violent civil rights movement in Birmingham, Alabama and who chastised him as an "outsider" who was fomenting racial conflict between white and black citizens in the city.
 Dr. King acknowledged that his critics were "men of genuine goodwill" and that their criticisms [were] sincerely set forth."
 Dr. King reminded his fellow clergy that "[w]e are caught in an inescapable network of mutuality, tied in a single garment.
 Whatever affects one directly, affects all indirectly."

 King's quotes in 1963 apply today with equal force to the church and organized religion as the novel coronavirus spreads rapidly across the globe.
 The death toll from the virus is staggering.
 It is killing Americans and others around the world on a massive and indiscriminate basis.